There are many details to note when identifying wild mushrooms. On this site we’ve talked about spores, habitat, gills, and much more.

 Caps evolved to release spores, and most species with a pileus have some sort of spore bearing tissue (hymenophore).
 To read more about this function see the page on gills, pores, and teeth.

 Not all mushrooms have a pileus.
 However it is extremely common, appearing in amanitas, agarics, and boletes to name a few.
-If you find a specimen with a pileus, here are a few things to look for:
+If you find a specimen with a pileus, there are a bunch of things to observe.

 The next stop on our feast for the senses are the realms of smell and taste.
 Yes, you can use smell and taste when identifying wild mushrooms!